Qihang-Zhang/getup-core/README.md

+This is a project to document the time you get up everyday and visualize it in a website.
+The project is based on `mkdocs` and `mkdocs-material` package.
+The website is hosted on github page.
 ## To make the project for your own:
 1. fork the project to your own github account
 2. **delete** the `docs/data` folder